 Christine hoped Amelia would help raise baby Red-tailed Hawks when they get them in, but Amelia doesn’t take to the babies.

 “Amelia likes to be the baby.
 Chester would care for the babies and Amelia would just stare at them and gave them a look like, what’s that.
 She just didn’t know what to do with the babies.”

-Now the juveniles are housed in the flight cages with the other adult Red-tailed Hawks, so it’s less intimidating for the young birds.
+So Christine houses juveniles in the flight cages with the other adult Red-tailed Hawks, so it’s less intimidating for the young birds.

 Christine says Amelia is a funny bird.